-Five steps to make your next event a success
+Make your next event a success

 Developing strong personal relationships with your clients can do wonders for your business.
 But as our article on building face to face relationships highlighted, holding numerous one on one meetings can be time consuming.
 If you want to reach many people with the same message in a personal and memorable way – and get your customers talking about you – holding an event could be the answer.

 A successful business event not only strengthens your reputation and credibility in the market, it can help your clients learn valuable insights and expand their own networks, while deepening loyalty and advocacy within your client base.

 "We see face to face engagement with our clients as a key part of the business, and the most powerful relationship building tool that we can use," says Evonne Green, Head of Events and Sponsorships for Australia and New Zealand, Macquarie Group.
 She strategically supports events from conception through to execution and says they provide valuable opportunities with clients.

 "We can share the latest insights with them – information they can use in their own business - and have open conversations to understand their own business objectives.
 This helps us to better understand the industry as a whole."

 She says that whilst digital marketing continues to evolve rapidly, ultimately people still buy from people.
 "I think digital can be quite noisy – which means it's easy for your message to be missed.
 When planned and executed effectively, events are an excellent source of brand awareness and lead generation."

 So how do you create that experience for your own business?
 Green shares the following five steps for success.

 If you want to generate a high level of interest from your audience, you need to understand what they want to hear about.
 Don't assume your client wants to hear about the latest product release or sales pitch.
 Instead, draw on industry insights that can add value for your audience.